wolfv6/keybrd/tutorials/tutorial_8b_creating_and_publishing_your_own_keybrd_extension_library.md

 Tutorial 8b - creating and publishing your own keybrd extension library
 =======================================================================
 Publishing and listing your keybrd extension library allows others to find and install your library.
-The keybrd extension library name should start with "keybrd_" so that it is easy for people to find.
+The keybrd extension library name should start with "keybrd_" so that it is easy for other people to find.

-The directory structure of the library depends on where it will be listed.
+There are two ways to publish and list an Arduino library.

 Publishing anywhere with listing on Arduino Playground LibraryList
 ------------------------------------------------------------------
-Arduino Playground LibraryList can list a library with any directory structure.
-The directory structure of your keybrd extension library can be as simple as:
+Publishing your keybrd extension library with the following directory structure makes it easy for others to understand.

     keybrd_MyKeyboard/
-        class1.cpp
-        class1.h
-        class2.cpp
-        class2.h
-        ..
-        instantiations_codes.h
-        instantiations_ports.h
-        instantiations_matrix.h
         doc/
             keybrd_MyKeyboard_guide
         examples/